piers-sinclair/pierssinclair.github.io/_posts/2024-06-30-System-Design-in-Azure-for-clients-notification-system.md

 This is a fairly easy problem to solve.
 Firstly, we need the users database to store a list of which posts a user is subscribed to.

 Then we need to adapt the current system so that it adds a subscription for the user in these situations:
-- User creates a post
+- User creates a post.
-- User comments on a post
+- User comments on a post.
-- User manually subscribes to a post (e.g. via a button)
+- User manually subscribes to a post (e.g. via a button).

 We also need the system to remove a subscription for the user when they click "unsubscribe".

 The other addition we need is the user settings page.
-These settings can also be stored in the users database and should give the user full control of the channels where they receive notifications e.g. Mobile
+These settings can also be stored in the users database and should give the user full control of the channels where they receive notifications (e.g. Mobile)

 ### 2. What's the basic infrastructure for sending a notification?